-The main benefits of NSBB include reduction in rate of progression to bleeding or progression to larger varices when initial variceal size is moderate6 or more.
+The main benefits of NSBBs include reduction in rate of progression to bleeding or progression to larger varices when initial variceal size is moderate6 or more.
 This trial seeks to determine if there is a benefit for those with small varices.
 NSBBs are low cost, easy to administer and do not require specific expertise (they can be managed in primary care).
 As they act by decreasing portal pressure, NSBB may also reduce the development of ascites and decompensation ^{8,9}.
-Also, once a patient is on NSBB there may be no need for repeat OGD.
+International consensus in trials in portal hypertension supports using all-cause decompensation as the optimal endpoint.
+All-cause decompensation encompasses progression of cirrhosis into clinical events such as development of ascites, hepatic encephalopathy, worsening jaundice, variceal bleeding, renal failure and liver-related death.
+Several smaller trials suggest that NSBBs have potential effects over some or all of these aspects of decompensation but this remains unproven in patients with small varices.